railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 .. note:: Requests vs. Email

-	The advantage of an Open ERP request compared with a set of emails about one thread of discussion is that a request contains all of the conversation in one place.
+	The advantage of an OpenERP request compared with a set of emails about one thread of discussion is that a request contains all of the conversation in one place.
 You can easily monitor a whole discussion with the appropriate documents attached, and quickly review a list of incomplete discussions with the history within each request.